-From the Councils who spoke or provided information to us we heard a broad spectrum of responses:
+From the Councils who spoke to us or provided information to us we heard a broad spectrum of responses:

-- a.
-All of them were familiar with the general notion of EBFM.
-They might have had different or incomplete understanding of what it entails, but that is true of most communities, including fisheries science experts - b.
-All of them felt their Councils were receptive to the general idea of EBFM, but with some qualifications.
+a.
+Each Council was familiar with the general notion of EBFM.
+They might have had different or incomplete understanding of what it entails, but that is true of most communities, including fisheries science experts.

+b.
+Each felt their Councils were receptive to the general idea of EBFM, but with some qualifications.

-- c.
-Key qualifications included that some were concerned their mandates did not include at least some factors that might be part of EBFM, and some were concerned that there could be significant new costs incurred to deal with some aspects of EBFM and there were few or no new resources to deal with such incremental costs.
-Some also needed demonstrations that the most pressing challenges they face would actually be addressed by EBFM. - d.
-All of them considered changes in legislation and policy to be a major driver in uptake of EBFM but they had different perspectives on what was needed. - e.
-Some of the participants from Councils could identify key ecosystem / EBFM factors that they considered important to address in their deliberations and decision-making. - f.
-In all cases in "e" the participants from Councils considered their Councils to be prepared to deal with those ecosystem EBFM factors in their activities, and often already were. - g.
+c.
+Key qualifications expressed included statements that some were concerned their mandates did not include at least some factors that might be part of EBFM, and some were concerned that there could be significant new costs incurred to deal with some aspects of EBFM and there were few or no new resources to deal with such incremental costs.
+Some also needed demonstrations or evidence that the most pressing challenges they face would actually be addressed by EBFM.

+d.
+Each considered that change in legislation and policy could be a major driver in adoption of EBFM but they had different perspectives on what was needed.

+e.
+Some of the participants from Councils could identify key ecosystem / EBFM factors that they considered important to address in their deliberations and decision-making.

+f.
+In all cases in "e" the participants from Councils considered their Councils to be prepared to deal with EBFM factors in their activities, and often already were.

+g.
 In all cases the participants expressed general satisfaction with the support they were getting from NOAA (usually but not exclusively NMFS).
 In some of those cases the support was actually operational advice (example North Pacific relative to physical oceanographic drivers on stock dynamics), whereas in others it was still work in progress (example trophodynamic interaction for New England stocks).
-The common message though was that NOAA was hearing the Council's expressions of their needs, and responding to those needs. - h.
-None of the participants from Councils expressed a desire for comprehensive science advice on some all-inclusive ecosystem-based management plan with large suites of associated new management measures.
+The common message though was that the NOAA RFSC were hearing the Council's expressions of their needs, and responding to those needs.

+h.
+None of the participants from Councils expressed a desire for comprehensive science advice on some allinclusive ecosystem-based management plan with large suites of associated new management measures.
 Rather they wanted ways to address key problems that they were facing in doing their work.
-When those problems had an ecosystem dimension to them, they wanted ecosystem-based support; when the problems were more classical fisheries management problems, they wanted more or better science on those more classical problems.
+When those problems had an ecosystem dimension to them, they wanted ecosystem-based scientific support In addition, they wanted to know how ecosystem factors would affect fisheries business and communities in the future.